 The technology-related skills necessary to be successful on the job are changing to keep pace with new innovations, tools, and applications that make production and services more efficient.
-The skills of the workforce should match the needed skills of the employer for establishments to take advantage of new technologies.
+The skills of the workforce should match the needed skills of employers to allow businesses and organizations to take advantage of new technologies.
 This chart shows the mix of employee technology skills (as indicated by employers).